 As things quieted down, Snow made himself known.
 "Serah!"
 The crowd parted for him as people detached themselves from Serah's side at his approach.
 Serah shifted so Noel would be in her line of vision.
 She gave Snow a small smile, fingers nervously twisting her hem.
 "Hello, Snow."

 "It wasn't all me," Serah interrupted, knowing how tense Noel was as the crowd cheered.
-"Everyone help us and it was Noel that defeated Caius in Valhalla."
+"Everyone helped us and it was Noel that defeated Caius in Valhalla."

 He tried to bring her closer and she was pretty sure Noel was about to snap.
-Serah stopped him, stepping out of his embrace.
+Serah stopped him and stepped out of his embrace.
 Snow looked confused but recovered fast.
 "There's a lot to catch up on, Serah.
 What Hope made is unbelievable.
 I'll show you around after this is over.
-The wedding is –
+The wedding is –"

 "Actually, Snow, I need to talk to you."